lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 {% endchallenge %}

-For good practice, the final thing we should add is readme.
+For good practice, the final thing we should add is a README.
 This is a markdown file that will be used to document the information about your production in a more human-readable format.
 Create a file `README.md`, and add some pertinent information.
 If you're not sure what to add, try looking at some existing productions to get an idea.

 ### Testing your production locally